-Sound operation and maintenance of medical waste incinerators (BEP): The combustion of medical waste in incinerators, which should guarantee the proper elimination of toxic compounds generated during combustion, can turn onto a relevant source of POPs emissions when operation and maintenance are not properly conducted.
+Sound operation and maintenance of medical waste incinerators (BEP):

+The combustion of medical waste in incinerators, which should guarantee the proper elimination of toxic compounds generated during combustion, can turn onto a relevant source of POPs emissions when operation and maintenance are not properly conducted.
 POPs like dioxins and furans are generated at low temperatures during combustion and can be destroyed only by maintaining high temperatures within the combustion chamber for some time.
 Incinerators burning at low temperatures become generators of POPs.
 More information on the characteristics and operation of medical (health care) waste is given in Annex 3.

-Best Available Techniques for medical waste incinerators (BAT): The following Best Available Techniques for medical (health-care) waste incineration are available:
+The following Best Available Techniques for medical (health-care) waste incineration are available: